Solar furnace of Uzbekistan: Description

 The heat which is produced by the solar furnace is considered to be very clean, without any pollutants.
 There are different ways of using this energy, such as hydrogen fuel production, foundry applications and high temperature testing.
 The solar furnace of Uzbekistan is sometimes called the Sun Institute of Uzbekistan.
 The furnace is a complex optical and mechanical construction, with 63 flat mirrors automatically controlled to track the sun in unison and redirect the solar thermal energy towards the crucible.
 The furnace was first opened in May 1981, and it is located 1100 meters above sea level.
 The furnace covers a huge area in the mountains, and consists of 4 complex subdivisions, which are: the main building of “Solar furnace of Uzbekistan”, heliostatic field, concentrator and manufacturing tower.
 The solar furnace of Uzbekistan was ready for use in 6 years, which means it was built between the years of 1981 and 1987.
 The place for the solar furnace of Uzbekistan was chosen carefully, because the sun shines there for 270 days a year.
 The small solar furnace at the complex has a diameter of 2 meters.
 The heliostatic field of the solar furnace of Uzbekistan currently consists of about 62 heliostats which are installed in a staggered order.
 The field uses 12090 mirrors in total, and is the largest concentrator in the world, with an area of 1849 square meters.
 The concentrator at the furnace uses 10,700 mirrors, and the southern part of the concentrator is covered with special sunscreens.
 The solar furnace of Uzbekistan is controlled by employees from the laboratory on the 6th floor, and the observation ground is located on the highest spot.

-Location

-The solar furnace of Uzbekistan is located in Tashkent region, Parkent city, Republic of Uzbekistan.